 After that, melatonin is excreted harmlessly through your urine.

-How long melatonin stays in your body can also be dependent on a number of factors.
-Your age can affect this, as older people tend to naturally produce less melatonin.
-Certain medications you might be on could also interact with melatonin and affect how long it stays in your system.
+How long melatonin stays in your body can be dependent on a number of factors.
+Your age can affect this; older people tend to naturally produce less melatonin.
+Certain medications could also interact with melatonin and affect how long it stays in your system.

 Please consult your physician before taking melatonin supplements to ensure that you use them responsibly.